 Choosing a size or capacity

 'As for the size or capacity of a dehumidifier, this describes how many litres of water it's able to extract from the air each day, and ranges from seven to 40 litres.
-Which capacity you need depends on the size of the space you want to use it in, how many people are living in the home generating moisture through activities such as cooking, washing and doing laundry, and the extent of the damp problem.
+Which capacity you need depends on the size of the space you want to use it in and how many people are living in the home and generating moisture through activities such as cooking, washing and doing laundry, and the extent of the damp problem.

 Get more tips on how to buy the best dehumidifier.